A trip round Shetland...

 There are many roads leading off the main road, and these take you to some wonderful spots to go walking, and spot the wildlife, or to just ‘be’.
 As you soak up the sights, sounds, silence and beauty of each area which has its own magic.

-In Walls you will come across The Bakers Rest, which is a small café, adjacent to the local shop and bakery, and in Sandness there are the water mills and Jamiesons Woollen Mill - the only wool mill in the isles, who pride themselves in making pure Shetland yarn from pure Shetland wool grown and spun within the isles (and where we got the blankets for all our beds.
+In Sandness there are the water mills and Jamiesons Woollen Mill - the only wool mill in the isles, who pride themselves in making pure Shetland yarn from pure Shetland wool grown and spun within the isles (and where we got the blankets for all our beds.

 At Bixter you can opt to turn right into Aith, where there is a pool, the West Side lifeboat, and more Shetland delights to behold.
 If you take the road through Aith towards the picturesque village of Voe, you will pass the burn of Lunklit, which is a lovely walk.
 In Voe there is The Pierhead Bar & Restaurant, where you can get some great food.
 Voe takes you back onto the A970.

 Dotted all the way down to Sumburgh Head, the most southerly point, there are small villages, well worth driving or walking through.

 At Sandwick, which is the largest community there is a Swimming Pool, as well as the ferry to Mousa.